qmk/qmk_firmware/docs/serial_driver.md

 Do note that the configuration required is for the `SERIAL` peripheral, not the `UART` peripheral.

 ### USART Full-duplex
 Targeting STM32 boards where communication is offloaded to a USART hardware device.
 The advantage over bitbang is that this provides fast and accurate timings.
-USART Full-Duplex requires two conductors instead of one conductor like the Half-duplex driver, but it is more efficent as it uses DMA transfers, which can result in even faster transmission speeds.
-To use this driver the usart peripherals `TX` and `RX` pins must be configured. `SERIAL_USART_TX_PIN` is the USART `TX` pin, `SERIAL_USART_RX_PIN` is the USART `RX` pin.
+USART Full-Duplex requires two conductors instead of one conductor unlike the Half-duplex driver, but it is more efficent as it uses DMA transfers, which can result in even faster transmission speeds.

+#### Pin configuration

+`SERIAL_USART_TX_PIN` is the USART `TX` pin, `SERIAL_USART_RX_PIN` is the USART `RX` pin.
 No external pull-up resistors are needed as the `TX` pin operates in push-pull mode.
+To use this driver the usart peripherals `TX` and `RX` pins must be configured with the correct Alternate-functions.
+If you are using an STM32F103 everything is already setup, for other MCUs which are using a more modern GPIO configuration you have to specify these by setting `SERIAL_USART_TX_PAL_MODE` and `SERIAL_USART_RX_PAL_MODE`.
+Refeer to the corresponding datasheets of your MCU or find those Settings in the table below.

+#### Connecting the halves and Pin Swap
 Please note that `TX` of the master halve has to be connected with the `RX` pin of the slave halve and `RX` of the master halve has to be connected with the `TX` pin of the slave halve!
 Usually this pin swap has to be done outside of the MCU e.g. with cables or on the pcb.
 Some MCUs like the STM32F303 allow this pin swap directly inside the MCU, this feature can be enabled using `#define SERIAL_USART_PIN_SWAP` in your config.h.

+#### Setup
 To use the driver, add this to your rules.mk:

 ```make